-In Section \ref{SEC: VariationalDescriptionOfLargUnifLyapExp}, we study continuous-time\footnote{For discrete-time cocycles, all the related results are more elementary and we only give some remarks at appropriate places.} linear cocycles\footnote{More precisely, what we call uniformly continuous linear cocycles.} in Banach spaces.
-For such cocycles, the evolution of length elements in a given metric (see the section for precise definitions) can described via what we call \textit{the Growth Formula} (a kind of Newton-Leibniz formula, which particularly implies the Liouville trace formula; see below) involving what we call infinitesimal growth exponents.
-Then maximizing such quantities results in an upper bound for the largest (uniform) Lyapunov exponent w.r.t. this metric.
-We further consider Lyapunov metrics as candidates for which the maximization procedure produces values arbitrarily close to their largest Lyapunov exponent (see Theorem \ref{TH: LengthsFamilyOfNorms}).
-Such metrics are not coercive in continuous-time.
-However, for uniformly quasi-compact cocycles over a semiflow on a complete metric space which contracts under the semiflow to a compact attractor, we show that the largest Lyapunov exponents w.r.t.
-Lyapunov metrics equal to the largest Lyapunov exponent in the standard metric (see Theorem \ref{TH: LyapExpAdaptedMetricQuasiCom}).
-This gives a variational description for noninvertible continuous-time cocycles via possibly noncoercive metrics (see Theorem \ref{TH: VariationalDescriptionLargestLyapunovExponent}).
+In Section \ref{SEC: VariationalDescriptionOfLargUnifLyapExp}, we study continuous-time\footnote{For discrete-time cocycles, all related results are more elementary, and we only give some remarks in appropriate places.} linear cocycles\footnote{More precisely, what we call uniformly continuous linear cocycles.} in Banach spaces.
+For such cocycles, the evolution of length elements in a given metric (see the section for precise definitions) can be described via what we call the \textit{Growth Formula} --- a type of Newton--Leibniz formula that, in particular, implies the Liouville trace formula.
+This formula involves what we call \textit{infinitesimal growth exponents}.
+Maximizing these quantities provides an upper bound for the largest (uniform) Lyapunov exponent with respect to this metric.
+We further consider Lyapunov metrics as candidates for which the maximization procedure yields values arbitrarily close to their largest Lyapunov exponent, see Theorem \ref{TH: LengthsFamilyOfNorms}.
+Such metrics are not coercive in continuous time.
+However, for uniformly quasi-compact cocycles over a semiflow on a complete metric space that contracts under the semiflow to a compact attractor, we show that the largest Lyapunov exponent with respect to Lyapunov metrics bounds from above the largest Lyapunov exponent in the standard metric, see Theorem \ref{TH: LyapExpAdaptedMetricQuasiCom}.
+This provides a variational description of these quantities for noninvertible continuous-time cocycles via possibly noncoercive metrics, see Theorem \ref{TH: VariationalDescriptionLargestLyapunovExponent}.

-In Section \ref{SEC: VariationalDescUnifLyapExpCompCoc}, we apply the above result for cocycles in Hilbert spaces.
-Here the sum of the first $m$ (uniform) Lyapunov exponents is given by the largest Lyapunov exponent of the $m$-fold extension of the cocycle (called the $m$-fold \textit{compound cocycle}) to the $m$-fold exterior power of the Hilbert space.
-This gives a variational description of uniform Lyapunov exponents for cocycles in Hilbert spaces via adapted metrics defined on exterior powers (see Theorem \ref{TH: VariationalDescriptionUniformLyapunovExponents}).
-We further introduce the Lyapunov dimension and discuss many related computational results.
+In Section \ref{SEC: VariationalDescUnifLyapExpCompCoc}, we apply the above result to cocycles in Hilbert spaces.
+Here, the sum of the first $m$ Lyapunov exponents is given by the largest Lyapunov exponent of the \textit{$m$-fold multiplicative compound}, which is the multiplicative extension of the original cocycle to the $m$-fold exterior power of the Hilbert space.
+This provides a variational description of uniform Lyapunov exponents for cocycles in Hilbert spaces via adapted metrics defined on exterior powers, see Theorem \ref{TH: VariationalDescriptionUniformLyapunovExponents}.
+We further introduce the Lyapunov dimension and discuss several related computational results.